s9w/Ginseng/README.md

 ## Plans / issues
 - KaTeX is very fast but currently doesn't even support `\mathbb` fonts or basic Math operators, let alone other packages etc. Add Mathjax as an option?
-- Use browsers local storage to provide offline access?
-But that'll open Pandoras box of conflicting versions.
 - Write an Anki importer?